 To test it we gonna connect our receive-msg node with debug node likes below the picture.

-So after we have done connecting with Line message API.
-We will create an Intent Entity. but first,
+So after we have connected with Line message API, we will create an Intent Entity, but first:

 The intent is a group of users’ input text.
-It makes chatbots learn the word it should react.
+It makes chatbots learn the words it should react to.

 The entity is a chatbot question, It will ask the user and waits for the user to respond answer back to the chatbot.
 It usually uses to collect user data to make a decision on which response it should do.

 We use Intent and Entity by mapping it with Mapper.
 Mapper is like a connector between intent and action or entity.
-It will help chatbot know which message they should act and How to act.
+It will help the chatbot know which message they should act to, and how.

 Next, We will create an entity, Entity has two types, Static type which will fix the format and data, and User-defined type which the user can set data dynamically.
 In this walkthrough, we will use Static type and define the format to receive a text.
 Go to Bot > Entity > add Entity and fill in the information. after fill in the information click Deploy.

-Now everything is connected, If you enter the words via Line Chat we created using the words in The Intent which we created, it will showing the question.
+Now everything is connected, if you enter the words via Line Chat which we created using the words in The Intent which, it will show the question.

 You will see our text appears in debug panel on the right of chatlogic page.

-That’s it.
-I hope this walkthrough will help the beginner start learning how to connect chatbot and how intent and entity work in amityBot easier.
+That’s it!
+I hope this walkthrough helps to connect the chatbot and how intent and entity works in Amity Bots.